FurkanMDemiray/TeamCreator/README.md

 ## Features
  **Players Section:**
  - Users can add new players to selected sport, and edit or delete the existing player.
+ - Users can use their device camera to add photos for the players.

 **Create Match Screen:**
 - Users can choose various players for different positions to create matches.